 Since Windows 8, Windows has added a new feature to create a recovery drive using a USB drive to troubleshoot and reset your computer when your computer is in serious condition.
 If you do not have a USB drive to create Windows 10 recovery disk, you can use a CD or DVD to create a system repair disc.
 Both types of recovery media allow you to use Windows recovery options even when your computer fails to load.

 If you cannot restore your computer, Windows 10 boot repair disk also gives you a chance to reinstall Windows 10.
 If your system crashes before you made a recovery drive, you can create a Windows 10 recovery USB disk from another computer to boot your computer having problems.
 However, the recovery drive will not work across different versions of Windows 10.
 In other words, you cannot use a Windows 8 recovery disk to restore Windows 10, nor can you use a recovery drive made by Windows 10 64-bit to boot a 32-bit computer.

-How to create a Windows 10 recovery drive?
+Method 1.
+How to create Windows 10 recovery disk with built-in tool?

 Some users may concern about the Windows 10 recovery USB size.
 While creating a recovery drive, the program will copy a lot of files to the USB drive, so you need to prepare a flash drive that has at least 16GB capacity.
 Before you do, please note that all the data on the USB drive will be deleted in this process.

 1. Connect the USB drive to your computer, and then type “recovery drive” into the search box.
 In the listed results, select “Create a recovery drive”.

 2. In the pop-out window, check the option “Back up system files to the recovery drive” and hit “Next”.

 3. Then select the USB flash drive you prepared, and click”Next” to continue.

 4. On the next screen, click “Create” to begin creating the recovery drive.